-Covered California will contract with qualified health plans (QHPs) to provide coverage to the more than two million Californians who are projected to enroll in Covered California.
-Covered California adopted policy guidelines to inform the selection and oversight of QHPs which will begin to provide coverage on January 1, 2014.
+Covered California Plans will provide coverage to the more than two million Californians who are projected to enroll in Covered California.
+Policy guidelines were adopted in August 2012 to inform the selection and oversight of Covered California Plans which will begin to provide coverage on January 1, 2014.
 The following guidelines are directly related to ensuring health equity and reducing health disparities:

-- Assure access to quality care for individuals with varying health statuses and conditions.
+Assure access to quality care for individuals with varying health statuses and conditions.
 Covered California will ensure that plan designs, provider network and access standards promote access to care based on patients' needs, health status and individuals characteristics, including but not limited to sexual orientation and including the desire to promote continuity of care for individuals that may move between coverage types (e.g., Medi-Cal, individual or employer-based coverage).
-QHP evolution options include the following: - Meaningful access and timeliness standards; - Language and culturally appropriate care to Covered California enrollees; - Access to primary care and reduction of health risks; - Effective management of chronic conditions;
+Covered California Plans' evolution options include the following:

-- Specialty care, including addressing rare and complex conditions; mental health and substance abuse needs; and - Effective inclusion of safety net community health centers; academic, children's, rural and public hospitals; and a mix of trained health professionals. - Reduce health disparities and foster health equity for all Covered California members, taking special circumstances into account in evaluating health disparities.
+- Meaningful access and timeliness standards; - Language and culturally appropriate care to Covered California enrollees; - Access to primary care and reduction of health risks; - Effective management of chronic conditions; - Specialty care, including addressing rare and complex conditions; mental health and substance abuse needs; and - Effective inclusion of safety net community health centers, academic, children's, rural and public hospitals, and a mix of trained health professionals. - Reduce health disparities and foster health equity for all Covered California members, taking special circumstances into account in evaluating health disparities.
 Staff will consider and evaluate on an ongoing basis the extent to which Covered California policies promote health equity and the reduction of health disparities.
 In addition, Covered California policies shall assure that QHPs offer a sufficient number of providers with linguistic and cultural competence to serve diverse enrollment.

-To assess how health plans are addressing health disparities, Covered California requires the completion of the eValue8 Health Plan request for information to collect data that supports Qualified Health Plan oversight and reporting of plans' quality improvement strategies in accordance with the Affordable Care Act.
-As part of this information collection, Covered California will initially require QHPs bidders to described initiatives specifically geared at measuring and addressing health disparities as listed below.
+To assess how health plans are addressing health disparities, Covered California required the completion of the eValue8 Health Plan request for information to collect data that supports Covered California Plans oversight and reporting of plans' quality improvement strategies in accordance with the Affordable Care Act.
+Beyond this information collection, Covered California is specifically considering that selected Covered California Plans be required to participate in initiatives specifically geared at measuring and addressing health disparities as listed below.

-- Capture of race/ethnicity, language, or interpreter needs through enrollment forms, health risk appraisals, website registrations, imputation and/or upon call to customer or clinical service lines. - Capture of race and ethnicity data, and language(s) spoken among plan staff (customer relations), physicians, and physician office staff. - Use of race, ethnicity, and/or language data to: - Identify areas for quality improvement/disease management/ health education/promotion; - Assist providers in providing language assistance and culturally competent care; - Identify familial risk factors; and - Develop disease management or other outreach programs that are culturally sensitive. - Support of language needs for members includes: - o Certifying and testing proficiency of bilingual Plan staff and interpreters; and - Providing patient education materials in different languages.
+- Capture of race/ethnicity, language, or interpreter needs through enrollment forms, health risk appraisals, website registrations, imputation and/or upon call to customer or clinical service lines. - Capture of race and ethnicity data, and language(s) spoken among plan staff (customer relations), physicians, and physician office staff. - Use of race, ethnicity, and/or language data to: - Identify areas for quality improvement/disease management/ health education/promotion; - Assist providers in providing language assistance and culturally competent care; - Identify familial risk factors; and - Develop disease management or other outreach programs that are culturally sensitive.